Arrernte language: Vowels

 All dialects have at least //ə a//.

 The vowel system of Eastern/Central Arrernte is unusual in that there are only two contrastive vowel phonemes, //a// and //ə//.
 Two-vowel systems are very rare worldwide, but are also found in some Northwest Caucasian languages.
 It seems that the vowel system derives from an earlier one with more phonemes, but after the development of labialised consonants in the vicinity of round vowels, the vowels lost their roundedness/backness distinction, merging into just two phonemes.
 There is little allophonic variation in different consonantal contexts for the vowels.
 Instead, the phonemes can be realised by various different articulations in free variation.
 For example, the phoneme //ə// can be pronounced /[ɪ ~ e ~ ə ~ ʊ]/ in most contexts.
 However, it is required to be [ʊ] when phrase-initial before a labialized consonant (see below).

 Phonotactics

 The underlying syllable structure of Eastern/Central Arrernte is argued to be VC(C), with obligatory codas and no onsets.
-Underlying phrase-initial //ə// is realised as zero, except before a rounded consonant where, by a rounding process of general applicability, it is realised as /[ʊ]/.
+Underlying phrase-initial //ə// is realised as zero except under certain rounding conditions, where it is realised as /[ʊ]/ (eg etywen "sore" /[ʊtʲʷənə]/).
 It is also common for phrases to carry a final /[ə]/ corresponding to no underlying segment.

 Among the evidence for this analysis is that some suffixes have suppletive variants for monosyllabic and bisyllabic bases.
 Stems that appear monosyllabic and begin with a consonant in fact select the bisyllabic variant.
 Stress falls on the first nucleus preceded by a consonant, which by this analysis can be stated more uniformly as the second underlying syllable.

 And the frequentative is formed by reduplicating the final VC syllable of the verb stem; it does not include the final /[ə]/.

-Orthography

-Central/Eastern Arrernte orthography does not write word-initial //ə//, and adds an e to the end of every word.